Wanderland Music and Arts Festival: Origins and early development

+Growth and expansion

+Following its successful debut, Wanderland quickly gained popularity and expanded its scope.
+Each year, the festival introduced new elements, including art installations and interactive experiences.
+In 2019, Wanderland extended from a single-day event to a two-day festival.
+In addition to music, Wanderland has also expanded to cater to various forms of art, incorporating visual art.
+This expansion allowed for a broader lineup and enhanced activities, accommodating the growing interest from attendees and providing a more comprehensive festival experience that enriches the cultural experience of festival-goers.

 Pre-events

-Wanderband is Wanderland's annual battle of the local independent bands.
-The winner and runner-up are given the chance to play live at Wanderland Music and Arts Festival.
-Since 2017, Wanderland launched a similar annual battle for live visual artists.
+Karpos Multimedia has introduced Wanderband, an annual battle of local independent bands.
+The winner and runner-up are given the chance to play live at the Wanderland Music and Arts Festival.
+Notable Wanderband winners include Lola Amour, who won the 2016 edition to perform at Wanderland 2017.
+Since 2017, Karpos has launched a similar annual battle for live visual artists to perform at Wanderland called Wanderartists.

-In partnership with JanSport, Jansport x Wanderland Bonfire Session is a prelude mini concert to the Wanderland Music and Arts Festival 2015 held at SM Mall of Asia by the Bay on April 12, 2015.
+In partnership with JanSport, Wanderland held a prelude mini concert to the Wanderland Music and Arts Festival 2015 entitled Bonfire Sessions at the SM Mall of Asia in Pasay.

 Wanderland 2020

 Due to the COVID-19 pandemic in the Philippines, organizers announced on March 4, 2020, that the music festival would be indefinitely postponed in accordance with quarantine, mass gathering, and social distancing protocols set by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases.

 Wanderland 2023

-After a two-year hiatus due to the COVID-19 pandemic, Karpos announced in November 2022 that they will hold Wanderland again on March 4–5, 2023, which will be billed as Wanderland: The Comeback.
+After a two-year hiatus due to the COVID-19 pandemic, Karpos announced in November 2022 that they would hold Wanderland again on March 4–5, 2023, which was billed as 'Wanderland: The Comeback.
 For the event, Karpos retained the sports and athletics theme that they initially used for Wanderland 2020.